Etta Belle Lloyd

 Etta Belle Lloyd (1860 – January 6, 1929) was one of the most prominent and influential figures in the civic life of Pacific Grove, California.

 Early life

 Etta Belle Lloyd was born in Utica, New York, in 1860, the daughter of David W. Lloyd (1831-1891), a merchant and hotel owner, and Elizabeth F. Roberts (d.
 1902).
 She moved to California with the family when she was six months old and they were pioneers of the Monterey County.
 They moved to Pacific Grove, California, in 1887 where Davide Lloyd was the first permanent resident and merchant.

-She attended the State Normal School at San Jose, California, where she met fellow student Emily Williams, long-lasting friend, and taught school at Salinas, California.
+She attended the State Normal School at (now San Jose State University) San Jose, California, where she met fellow student Emily Williams, long-lasting friend, and taught school at Salinas, California.